iklyubanov/java-personal-workbench/java-modern-concurrency/overview.md

    Java provides an interface, the ThreadFactory interface, to implement a thread object factory.
 Some advanced utilities of the Java concurrency API use thread factories to create threads.

+   ## Basic Thread Synchronization (Chapter 2)

+   One of the most common situations in concurrent programming occurs when more than one execution thread shares a resource.
+In a concurrent application, it is normal for multiple threads to read or write the same data structure or have access to the same file or database connection.
+These shared resources can provoke error situations or data inconsistency, and we have to implement mechanisms to avoid these errors.
+These situations are called race conditions and they occur when different threads have access to the same shared resource at the same time.
+Therefore, the final result depends on the order of the execution of threads, and most of the time, it is incorrect.
+You can also have problems with change visibility.
+So if a thread changes the value of a shared variable, the changes would only be written in the local cache of that thread; other threads will not have access to the change.
+   The solution for these problems lies in the concept of critical section.
+A critical section is a block of code that accesses a shared resource and can't be executed by more than one thread at the same time.
+    Java (and almost all programming languages) offers synchronization mechanisms.
+When a thread wants access to a critical section, it uses one of these synchronization mechanisms to find out whether there is any other thread executing the critical section.
+If not, the thread enters the critical section.
+If yes, the thread is suspended by the synchronization mechanism until the thread that is currently executing the critical section ends it.
+When more than one thread is waiting for a thread to finish the execution of a critical section, JVM chooses one of them and the rest wait for their turn.
+This chapter presents a number of recipes that will teach you how to use the two basic synchronization mechanisms offered by the Java language:
+   * The synchronized keyword
+   * The Lock interface and its implementations

+   ### Synchronizing a method (Recipe 10)

+   When you use the synchronized keyword with a method, the object reference is implicit.
+   When you use the synchronized keyword in one or more methods of an object, only one execution thread will have access to all these methods.
+If another thread tries to access any method declared with the synchronized keyword of the same object, it will be suspended until the first thread finishes the execution of the method.
+In other words, every method declared with the synchronized keyword is a critical section, and Java only allows the execution of one of the critical sections of an object at a time.
+In this case, the object reference used is the own object, represented by the this keyword.
+Static methods have a different behavior.
+Only one execution thread will have access to one of the static methods declared with the synchronized keyword, but a different thread can access other non- static methods of an object of that class.
+You have to be very careful with this point because two threads can access two different synchronized methods if one is static and the other is not.
+If both methods change the same data, you can have data inconsistency errors.
+In this case, the object reference used is the class object.
+   When you use the synchronized keyword to protect a block of code, you must pass an object reference as a parameter.
+Normally, you will use the this keyword to reference the object that executes the method, but you can use other object references as well.
+Normally, these objects will be created exclusively for this purpose.
+You should keep the objects used for synchronization private.
+For example, if you have two independent attributes in a class shared by multiple threads, you must synchronize access to each variable; however, it wouldn't be a problem if one thread is accessing one of the attributes and the other accessing a different attribute at the same time.
+Take into account that if you use the own object (represented by the this keyword), you might interfere with other synchronized code (as mentioned before, the this object is used to synchronize the methods marked with the synchronized keyword).

+   * The synchronized keyword penalizes the performance of the application, so you must only use it on methods that modify shared data in a concurrent environment.
+If you have multiple threads calling a synchronized method, only one will execute them at a time while the others will remain waiting.
+If the operation doesn't use the synchronized keyword, all the threads can execute the operation at the same time, reducing the total execution time.
+If you know that a method will not be called by more than one thread, don't use the synchronized keyword.
+Anyway, if the class is designed for multithreading access, it should always be correct.
+You must promote correctness over performance.
+Also, you should include documentation in methods and classes in relation to their thread safety.
+     You can use recursive calls with synchronized methods.
+As the thread has access to the synchronized methods of an object, you can call other synchronized methods of that object, including the method that is being executed.
+It won't have to get access to the synchronized methods again.
+      We can use the synchronized keyword to protect access to a block of code instead of an entire method.
+We should use the synchronized keyword in this way to protect access to shared data, leaving the rest of the operations out of this block and obtaining better performance of the application.
+The objective is to have the critical section (the block of code that can be accessed only by one thread at a time) as short as possible.
+Also, avoid calling blocking operations (for example, I/O operations) inside a critical section.
+We have used the synchronized keyword to protect access to the instruction that updates the number of persons in the building, leaving out the long operations of the block that don't use shared data.
+When you use the synchronized keyword in this way, you must pass an object reference as a parameter.
+Only one thread can access the synchronized code (blocks or methods) of this object.*